Welcome to today’s post.

 I will discuss how to use SQL stored procedures within a .NET Core application using Entity Framework Core.

-Even though Entity Framework Core is an ORM provider whose intended purpose is to make the task of interacting with the backend SQL data store transparent by utilising LINQ queries, you can still use EF Core to both call raw SQL queries and in addition, also allow Stored Procedures to be executed from a .NET Core class.
+Even though Entity Framework Core is an ORM provider whose intended purpose is to make the task of interacting with the backend SQL data store transparent by utilizing LINQ queries, you can still use EF Core to both call raw SQL queries and in addition, also allow Stored Procedures to be executed from a .NET Core class.

 In the legacy Entity Framework 4.x to 6.x to allow stored procedures to be executed we had to expose a stored procedure through an EDMX designer, regenerate the data context class and call the stored procedure through a partial class of the context class.
 That is quite a fair amount of overhead to call a stored procedure.
 In EF Core it is more straightforward.